 Yes, scans are preformed by a fully qualified ultrasound technicians.

 We use the GE Voluson E8 built on the powerful Expert Series platform.
-The Voluson E8 combines advanced 2D images to our new 3D/4D imaging technologies, with a HD Live feature coming soon.
+The Voluson E8 combines advanced 2D images to our new 3D/4D imaging technologies, with a HD Live feature.
 You can find out more information here.

 Ultrasound has been used for the last 50 years successfully.
 It uses soundwaves - not radiation - to produce an image of your baby.
 No proven risks are known to date.
 For updated information, see The Fetal Medicine Foundation and BMUS (British Medical Ultrasound Society).